stevechctw/cvDetect/README.md

 We have to install [Rtools](https://cran.r-project.org/bin/windows/Rtools/) if we want to compile cvDetect from source.

-1. __Follows Stepe 1 to Step 3 in above binary package installation procedure.__
+1. __Follow Stepe 1 to Step 3 in above binary package installation procedure.__

 2. __Add OPENCV environment variables in Windows:__